mousepawmedia/devdocs/source/tools/devtools.rst

 SpeedCrunch
 ==================================

-**SpeedCrunch** is a powerful, high-precision scientific calculator.
+-*SpeedCrunch** is a powerful, high-precision scientific calculator.
 It has complete history and many advanced tools.
 Additionally, it's useful for making conversions between different numeric bases.